guillochon/MOSFiT/docs/index.rst

 License & Attribution
 ---------------------

+.. _maintainers

-Copyright 2016-2017, James Guillochon, Matt Nicholl, and contributors.
+Copyright 2016-2017, `James Guillochon <mailto:guillochon@gmail.com>`_, Matt Nicholl, and contributors.

 The source code is made available under the terms of the MIT license.